Rose

 Common Mistake

-One common mistake is over-shaking the cocktail, which can dilute the flavors and alter the texture; aim for a gentle shake to mix the ingredients without excessive aeration.
+A common mistake is over-shaking the cocktail, which can dilute the flavors and affect the overall texture.

 Frequently Asked Questions

-Can I use a different type of vermouth in the Rose cocktail?
+Can I substitute the apricot brandy in the Rose cocktail?

 What is the best way to garnish a Rose cocktail?